koenw/fasyslog/README.md

-# fasyslog
+# Fasyslog

-Syslog client written in Rust
+A fast syslog client written in Rust.